docelic/amber-introduction/README.md

 Please note that for the database connection to succeed, everything must be set up correctly &mdash; hostname, port, username, password, and database name must be valid, the database server must be accessible, and the database must actually exist unless you are invoking `amber db create` to create it.
 In case of *any error in any of these requirements*, the error message will be terse and just say "Connection unsuccessful: <database_url>".
 The solution is simple, though - simply use the printed database_url to manually attempt a connection to the database with the same parameters, and the problem will most likely quickly reveal itself.

-(If you are sure that the username and password are correct, then the most common problem is that the database does not exist yet, so you should run `amber db create` as the first command to create it.)
+(If you are sure that the username and password are correct and that the database server is accessible, then the most common problem is that the database does not exist yet, so you should run `amber db create` as the first command to create it.)

 Please note that the environment files for non-production environment are given in plain text.
 Environment file for the production environment is encrypted for additional security and can be seen or edited by invoking `amber encrypt`.